flumeapp/help.flumeapp.com/views/detailview.md

 - Press the <kbd>⇥ (TAB)</kbd> [keyboard shortcut.](//misc/keyboard-shortcuts.md)

 > **[info]**
 > If [comments are disabled](#enabling--disabling-comments) on a post, the comments tab will be dimmed and disabled.
+If comments are [restricted](#restricting-comments) and you do not fit the permitted commenters, you will only be able to view comments and not add or reply to existing comments.

 -----